How To Pick Banana Peppers

 What To Look For When Picking Banana Peppers

 In the picture above you see a banana pepper plant that is full of peppers.
 The pepper towards the top, left-hand side is small and still very green.
 This pepper needs more time to fully ripen.
 The pepper at the bottom center has proper length and has turned to a bright yellowish tint.
 This pepper is ready to pick and enjoy!
+You can also let the banana pepper ripen further until it turns red, but I like my banana peppers when they are yellow.

 How To Properly Harvest Your Ripe Banana Peppers

-Now that you have found some banana peppers that are ready to pick, let’s look at the best way to pick them from the bush.
 First, take one hand and gently move the plant over to one side so that the ripe peppers are exposed.
-(Be careful though, you don’t want to break the plant or accidentally knock any unripened peppers off!)
+(Be careful though, you don't want to break the plant or accidentally knock any unripened peppers off!)
 This makes it easier to see what you are doing without all the leaves in your line of sight.

 Once the plant leaves are out of the way, take a pair of sharp scissors or garden shears, and cut the pepper from the bush a 1/4-inch above the pepper.
 When cutting the pepper, just let it fall to the ground.
 This makes the picking faster and easier.
 If you can get someone to catch the peppers as you cut, that’s fine too.